 All of the greatest people in the Bible did it, the importance of this cannot even be overstated.

-Here are all of the greatest people of God that all knew the importance of praying in the morning:
+Here is a survey of some of the greatest people of God that all engaged in the practice of praying in the morning:

 10 “And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days”.